Winter Hiking in Acadia National Park

 We made it to the top around noon.
 Ali, Lindsay and I took some summit photos, and enjoyed the beauty our surroundings because it wasn’t very windy on this day.
 Some of us had a celebratory cider (no more beer, since I found out I am super allergic to gluten) and then we started our decent.

 The trail required a little butt sliding on the way down, but that’s just part of the fun.
 Make sure to wear waterproof pants during the winter for butt sliding.
 We were initially going to do the loop trail, but when we discovered that the trail wasn’t broken out, we talked about the logistics of heading down that way.
-We determined it was not safe to
+We determined it was not safe to proceed, and made a decision to head back down the way we came up, because we had margaritas on the brain!

 We made it back down the mountain in about an hour, mostly because we basically slid down it.
 Also, we were super motivated by lunch and margaritas at our favorite spot, Side Street Cafe!
 If you haven’t been, add it to your list.